How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 - In our 50s, while working part-time, we’ll withdraw assets from RRSPs (x2).
 We intend to stop full-time work as soon as our debt is gone.

-- Part-time work in our 50s is expected to cover some semi-retirement expenses – like international travel.
+- Part-time work in our 50s is also expected to cover some semi-retirement “fun stuff” like travel.

 - By withdrawing assets from our RRSPs earlier than necessary, it will reduce our deferred tax liability that is our RRSPs before any workplace pensions kick in.